maryjohnben/local-library-project/README.md

 - **npm start**
   </p>

 <p> Project is not deployed to the cloud.
-Please clone/fork Project and run it locally to obtain the original project. </p>
+Please fork and clone the project and run it locally. </p>